-The Best Slow Cookers
+The Best Slow Cookers to Buy Right Now

-After testing, our favorite slow cookers are:
+After testing, these are our favorite slow cookers:

 For testing details and methodology, keep reading.